 As an educator my goal is to inspire, challenge and engage my students in the love of learning.
 I strive to accomplish this by creating classrooms where curiosity and creativity are required and rewarded.
 Throughout the course of my career, my role as a teacher has been redefined to that of a learning facilitator and coach.
 I aim to help students achieve their learning goals in a safe and caring community.
 I endeavor to create an environment that nurtures the needs and interests of my pupils.
 In my classroom, science is used as a vehicle to help students develop lifelong skills such as critical thinking and problem solving.
 My students are encouraged to become open-minded, respectful citizens and lifelong learners.
-Over the past 4 years, I have created a blended, differentiated, mastery class for my IB biology students that is based on the learning cycle.
-I have created gamified MYP units in chemistry and project based units in physics.
 I hope that by the time my students have graduated, they will leave with a set of skills that will enable them to be successful in whatever path they choose.

 I heard someone say once that students don’t care how much you know until they know how much you care.
 This statement has truly influenced my philosophy of pedagogy and continues to prove itself over and over again in my experience.